nberlette/nx/docs/shared/nx-plugin.md

 ## Publishing your Nx Plugin

-In order to use your plugin in other workspaces or share it with the community, you will need to publish it to an npm registry.
+In order to use your plugin in other workspaces or share it with the community, you will need to publish it to the NPM registry.
 To publish your plugin follow these steps:

 1. Build your plugin with the command `nx run my-plugin:build`
-1. `npm publish ./dist/package/my-plugin` and follow the prompts from npm.
+2. `npm publish ./dist/package/my-plugin` and follow the prompts from npm.
-1. That's it!
+3. That's it!

-> Note: currently you will have to modify the `package.json` version by yourself or with a tool.
+> Note: currently you will have to manually modify the `package.json` version, or with an external tool.

 After that, you can then install your plugin like any other npm package, `npm i -D @my-org/my-plugin` or `yarn add -D @my-org/my-plugin`.